-Stakeholder Stakeholder Issues Key messages Participation & Councillors Have a say in proposed strategy • This Strategic plan is a communication Councillor Workshop, and community consultation Residents Have a say in proposed strategy Perception of fairness Getting value for money tool and a way to a sustainable fair network, without burdening residents, business, or industry.
-Community consultation State Government • The system Provision of Capital Funding via Grants Council Indoor Staff Have a say in proposed strategy, Minimal additions to current workloads Regular benchmarking Engineering and Assets team reviews, Councillor workshop Council Outdoor Staff Have a say in proposed strategy, Structured programs Want to understand place in process and quality management and measuring KPI's, ensures Council is getting value for money.
+Stakeholder Stakeholder Issues lder Management Key messages Participation & Feedback Councillors Have a say in proposed strategy This Strategic plan is a communication Councillor Workshop, and community consultation Residents Have a say in proposed strategy Perception of fairness Getting value for money tool and a way to a sustainable fair network, without burdening residents, business, or industry.
+Community consultation State Government The system determines the Provision of Capital Funding via Grants Council Indoor Staff Have a say in proposed strategy, Minimal additions to current workloads requirement and priority of the work.
+Regular benchmarking Engineering and Assets team reviews, Councillor workshop Council Outdoor Staff Have a say in proposed strategy, Structured programs Want to understand place in process and quality management and measuring KPI's, ensures Council is getting value for money.
 Team leader workshops Engineering and Assets team reviews

-• A strategy and a fair planning and delivery mechanism in place. • Certainty and trust of project delivery when proposed.
+- A strategy and a fair planning and delivery mechanism in place. - Certainty and trust of project delivery when proposed.

 Council plays a crucial role in providing drainage services essential to the communities of Narromine, Trangie, and Tomingley.
 In Narromine, the urban stormwater catchment area comprises eight separate sub-catchments, each draining to individual outlets and natural detention basins, as detailed in the Narromine Stormwater Management Strategy.
-Conversely, Trangie features two urban subcatchments connected by a single underground pipe network, with minimal elevation from the highest point to the catchment outlet, outlined in the Trangie Drainage Strategy.
+Conversely, Trangie features two urban sub-catchments connected by a single underground pipe network, with minimal elevation from the highest point to the catchment outlet, outlined in the Trangie Drainage Strategy.
 These drainage services are vital for community health, environmental sustainability, and asset protection.
 It is imperative that these systems are maintained to prevent any deterioration that could jeopardise community and environmental well-being or compromise critical assets.